- How Life Insurance Can Fund A Child’s College Education

 If private schools, higher education or disabled children who face special educational needs are in the picture, you can expect even higher costs for tuition.

-In 2013, the average annual price for undergraduate tuition, fees, room and board was $16,789 at public 4-year institutions and $37,906 at private 4-year institutions, according to the National Center for Education.
+In 2016, the average annual price for undergraduate tuition, fees, room and board was $20,090 at public 4-year institutions and $45,370 at private 4-year institutions, according to the CollegeBoard.org.

-It is worth noting these numbers are on the rise.
+It’s also worth noting the numbers are continually on the rise.

 But, what if your surviving spouse wants to pursue education or training on a part-time basis?
-The length and costs of their education may increase if they are working at the same time.
+The length and costs of their education may increase if they’re working at the same time.

 The key, according to Marc Belletsky, spokesperson for The Hartford, is to start saving as early as possible and not underestimate the future cost of college.